djewsbury/XLE/setup-windows.md

 Temporary fixup in some submodules:
 * in some submodules, there are some small changes I either haven't figured out entirely or just haven't got around to uploading to a fork:
 * in Foreign/freetype/CMakeLists.txt, remove the file "ftver.rc"
-* in Foreign/DirectXTex/DirectXTex/Shaders/CompileShaders.cmd, you may need to add a line that sets the MSVC environment variables, ie: call "D:\Program Files (x86)\Microsoft Visual Studio\2019\Community\Common7\Tools\VsDevCmd.bat" (this wouldn't be required if compiling via VSStudio, but is via cmdline, or vscode)
+* in Foreign/DirectXTex/DirectXTex/Shaders/CompileShaders.cmd, there are references to fxc.exe.
+This is part of the windows sdk and the batch file expects it to be in the path.
+Tou may need to add a line that sets the MSVC environment variables, ie: call "D:\Program Files (x86)\Microsoft Visual Studio\2019\Community\Common7\Tools\VsDevCmd.bat" (this wouldn't be required if compiling via VSStudio, but is via cmdline, or vscode).
+Alternatively, add a line that points to the windows sdk bin (eg: set PATH=$PATH;C:\Program Files (x86)\Windows Kits\10\bin\10.0.26100.0\x64)

 To use the CMakePresets.json infrastructure
 * these just make screwing around with the cmake cache variables a little easier (should be supported in both vscode & Visual Studio)